About Millie's Mark

 The achievement of the mark acknowledges that staff would be confident in maybe one day saving a child’s life if they needed to.
 Confidence is a key factor in the administration of first aid and Millie’s Mark allows nurseries to feel confident in their own team.

-Our journey towards this mark has been tough, hard work and there have been many tears shed, but we are so amazingly proud that this mark is now established and we will soon see the logo appearing in nurseries throughout England.
+Our journey towards this mark has been tough, hard work and there have been many tears shed, but we are so amazingly proud that this mark is now established.

 We would like to acknowledge every person and every childcare establishment that has supported the petition and the development of the mark, as without your support this would not have been possible.

-We look forward to seeing the mark in your child’s nursery very soon."
+We look forward to seeing the mark in your child’s setting very soon."

 Joanne & Dan Thompson